Rose Piper: Blues-inspired paintings

-In 1946 she received a Julius Rosenwald fellowship and spent the summer traveling in the American South, "imbibing" the atmosphere, as she put it, and studying blues music.
-As a New Yorker, she had not grown up listening to the blues; she said in an interview years later, "I ran out and got all kinds of recordings and listened to them.
+In 1946, Piper received a Julius Rosenwald fellowship and spent the summer traveling in the American South, "imbibing" the atmosphere, as she put it, and studying blues music.
+As a New Yorker, she had not grown up listening to the blues; she said in an interview years later, however, "I ran out and got all kinds of recordings and listened to them.
 I worked at it."
 Her research inspired a series of increasingly abstract, blues-themed paintings.
-Back Water (1946), inspired by Bessie Smith's "Backwater Blues", is more figurative and literal in its approach than the paintings that followed.
-By 1947, Piper had adopted the Picasso-influenced, flat, geometric style seen in Slow Down, Freight Train and The Death of Bessie Smith (pictured right).
+"Back Water" (1946), inspired by Bessie Smith's "Backwater Blues", is both more figurative and literal in its approach than the paintings that followed.
+By 1947, Piper had adopted the Picasso-influenced, flat, geometric style seen in "Slow Down, Freight Train" and "The Death of Bessie Smith" (pictured right).

 According to critic Graham Lock, this semi-abstract style was a fitting choice for the series because the blues themselves are stylized, often using exaggeration (such as "pouring water on a drowning man") to convey strong emotions.
 Piper never embraced pure abstraction, however, preferring to keep the human figure at the center of her work.
 Her purpose in creating art was political: to fight injustice "the best way I know how—by putting it on the canvas."

-Her work attracted national attention in the fall of 1947 when she gave her first solo exhibition at the Roko Gallery in New York.
-Titled Blues and Negro Folk Songs, the exhibition featured 14 paintings based on folk and blues songs.
+Her work attracted national attention in the fall of 1947, when Piper gave her first solo exhibition at the Roko Gallery in New York.
+Titled "Blues and Negro Folk Songs", the exhibition featured 14 paintings based on folk and blues songs.
 The show was a major success: praised by critics, it was held over for an extra week, and most of the paintings were sold.
-At that time she was one of only four African-American abstract painters to have had solo shows in New York.
+At that time, Piper was one of only four African-American abstract painters to have had solo shows in New York.
 The other three were Romare Bearden, Norman Lewis, and Thelma Johnson Streat.